Betree/noumea-water-quality-map/README.md

 This project intend to provide a very basic way to display a map of water pollution.

+⚠️ Not updated for now.
+I'm currently trying to get better data from the organization that provide them (parsing these PDFs is the most disgusting thing I've done in my life).

 It is fuly static and focus on the view (client side).
 You may fit it to your own project by changing the way GeoJSON files are generated.